Friends Drift Inn Farm – Recipes

 Popcorn, is one of our favorite snacks.
 A quick fix for the Superbowl crowd, for watching movies or family game night Popcorn will never go out of style.

 I have been amazed how many folks have never popped popcorn on the stove.
 It’s easy, the kids love to help, and the taste is much fresher – probably due to moisture content.

 We dry popcorn still on the cob, and shuck it as time allows.There’s drying popcorn hanging in the rafters right now.
 Of course, a good quality organic popcorn will work fine!

 Seasoned popcorn can be a day ahead of your tailgate or Super Bowl party.
 Stored in an airtight container, it will travel well….and I think especially if you choose hot and spicey seasonings the flavor mellows if made ahead.

 Stove Top Popcorn Recipe

-1. In a 4 Quart pan that has a lid, heat oil.
+1. In a 4 quart heavy pan that has a lid, heat oil.
 Place 2 or 3 kernels in pan and wait for these to pop.